krackenservices/sensor-exporter/README.md

 lm-sensors (http://www.lm-sensors.org) to get metrics like CPU/MB temp and CPU/Chassis fan speed.
-You'll likely need to install lm-sensor dev package (libsensors4-dev on my Ubuntu 14 system) in order to build.
+You'll likely need to install lm-sensor dev package (libsensors4-dev on Ubuntu / lm_sensors-devel on redhat) in order to build.

 hddtemp (http://www.guzu.net/linux/hddtemp.php) to get HDD temperature from SMART data.
 Since hddtemp must run as root to collect this data, rather than